chawinping/vsq-oper_manpower/SOFTWARE_REQUIREMENTS.md

   - Expected revenue can be set per branch
   - Priority level can be assigned
   - Area Manager can be assigned to branches

+#### FR-BM-03: Standard Branch Codes
+- **Description:** System shall maintain a hardcoded list of standard branch codes that must always be available
+- **Status:** ✅ Implemented
+- **Details:**
+  - Standard branch codes are hardcoded in the system constants
+  - Standard branch codes cannot be deleted
+  - Standard branch codes cannot have their codes changed
+  - Standard branch codes must always be available in the system
+  - The following branch codes are standard and must always be available:
+    - CPN, CPN-LS, CTR, PNK, CNK, BNA, CLP, SQR, BKP, CMC, CSA, EMQ, ESV, GTW, MGA, MTA, PRM, RCT, RST, TMA, MBA, SCN, CWG, CRM, CWT, PSO, RCP, CRA, CTW, ONE, DCP, MNG, TLR, TLR-LS, TLR-WN
+  - Standard branch codes are defined in `backend/internal/constants/branches.go`
+  - Validation is enforced at the API level to prevent deletion or code modification of standard branches

 #### FR-BM-02: Revenue Tracking
 - **Description:** System shall track expected and actual revenue